Molecular muscle physiology and pathophysiology – Lanner Lab

 We study molecular mechanisms underlying muscle remodeling and contractile dysfunction.
 We are also involved in forming novel therapeutic interventions to treat skeletal muscle weakness.

 Our body consists to ~50% of skeletal muscles, which are crucial for our ability to breathe and move.
-Skeletal muscle is also a primary site for glucose uptake and a reservoir of amino acids stored as protein.
+Skeletal muscle is also important for energy homeostasis; its a primary site for glucose uptake and glycogen storage and a reservoir for amino acids stored as protein.
 Muscle dysfunction, comprising muscle weakness and altered metabolism, is a common comorbidity in many non-communicable diseases, such as type 2 diabetes, peripheral artery disease, rheumatoid arthritis, and cancer, as well as normal ageing.
 Muscle dysfunction can reduce both the ability to work and the quality of life for afflicted patients and is considered to accelerate mortality.

 Research projects

 Our lab focuses on deciphering the molecular mechanisms that contributes to disease-induced muscle dysfunction and identifying novel therapeutic interventions to counteract muscle weakness.
-Altered Ca2+ handling, free radical signaling and mitochondrial function are key factors in the intramuscular interplay that may contribute to impaired muscle function and hence central components in our research.
+Altered Ca2+handling, free radical signaling, and mitochondrial function are key factors in the intramuscular interplay that contributes to impaired muscle function and hence central components in our research.

 The figure illustrates the lab’s translational approach of including patient groups (RA, T2D and breast cancer) to decipher the molecular mechanism of disease-induced muscle weakness.